askui/askui/docs/docs/general/06-Tutorials/google-cat-search.md

 4. Select image
 5. Right-click + save the image

 Let us first get an annotated screenshot, where all of the on-screen elements are enclosed within **annotated bounding boxes**.
-This will help us select the correct elements in our test case.
+This will help us select the correct elements with our instructions.

 Open the file _test/my-first-askui-test-suite.test.ts_ and replace the *it*-code block starting in line 4 with the following code: